 The recipe called for a tablespoon of Malibu, although I’m sure you could leave it out if you didn’t want to buy a whole bottle.
-Buying it reminded me of high school and end of year parties when I thought the height of sophistication was pineapple and coconut flavoured alcohol (psst.
+Buying it reminded me of high school and end of year parties when I thought the height of sophistication was Malibu and pineapple juice (psst.
 I still do secretly.
 Some things never change).

 1 tspn vanilla extract

 200g White Chocolate or Milk Chocolate Melts

 Combine cream, chopped chocolate and vanilla in heatproof bowl over small saucepan of simmering water, sir over low heat until smooth.
 Stir in pineapple and Malibu (and macadamia nuts if using).
 Transfer mixture to small ceramic or plastic bowl, cover with plastic wrap and chill for a few hours or overnight.

 Place baking paper onto a flat baking tray.
 Roll rounded, heaped teaspoons of mixture into balls, placing each one onto the baking tray.
 Refrigerate until firm.

 Meanwhile melt chocolate melts and allow to cool.
 Place desiccated coconut onto a plate or flattish bowl.